John Hart (Jesuit): Conference with Rainolds

 Walsingham gave Hart leave to go to Oxford for three months on condition that he should confer with John Rainolds on the matters in controversy between the English and Roman churches.
 The conference appears to have taken place during 1582.
 William Camden was later complimentary about Hart's learning.

 The Summe of the Conference betwene John Rainoldes and John Hart, touching the Head and Faith of the Church.
 Penned by John Rainoldes, according to the notes set down in writing by them both; perused by J. Hart was published at London in 1584, reprinted in 1588, 1598, and 1609, and translated into Latin (Oxford, 1610) by Henry Parry.
-Charles Dodd argued that the conference was held on unequal terms, as Hart was unprovided with books, and asserted that the details were unfairly given by Rainolds.
+Charles Dodd argued that the conference was held on unequal terms, as Hart was unprovided with books, and asserted that the details were unfairly represented by Rainolds.

 Further confinement

 Hart returned to Walsingham, and was sent back to the Tower of London.
 He remained confined for a long period, and was subjected to punishments.
 The view of Rainolds was that Hart was motivated only by the thought of reprieve.